Destroy Songwriter’s Block: 9 Quick Techniques to Get the Music Flowing Again

 5: Hack Your Brain by Changing Instruments

-There isn’t really a specific step-by-step technique here, just pluck, press, blow, and strike your way to success!
+There isn’t a specific step-by-step technique here, just pluck, press, blow, and strike your way to success!

 6: Keep it Simple